StrawHatHacker/Shiro-The-Discord-Bot/README.md

 ### Commands
 ##### Moderation
 * **\>hackban \<user ids\>**
   > Bans users by id.
-Also works for users that are not in the server
+Also works for users that are not in the server.
+Max ids: 10
 * **\>ban \<mentions\> [reason]**
-  > Bans the specified members for an optional reason
+  > Bans the specified members for an optional reason.
+Max mentions: 10
 * **\>kick \<mentions\> [reason]**
-  > Kicks the specified members for an optional reason
+  > Kicks the specified members for an optional reason.
+Max mentions: 10
 * **\>mute \[time\] \<mentions\> [reason]**
   > Mutes the specified members by assigning the the *Mute Role* that has been set with the *\>set muterole \<role\>* command, optional reason.
+Max mentions: 10.
 Time format: 0h or 0m.
 Eg: *>mute 2h @Sophie smells bad*
 * **\>unmute \<mentions\> [reason]**
-  > Unmutes the specified members by unassigning the the *Mute Role* that has been set with the *\>set muterole \<role\>* command, optional reason
+  > Unmutes the specified members by unassigning the the *Mute Role* that has been set with the *\>set muterole \<role\>* command, optional reason.
+Max mentions: 10
 * **\>prune [member mention or number]**
   > * `>prune <number>`.
-Deletes a number of messages.
+Deletes a number of messages
   >
   > * `>prune <member mention>`.
-Deletes as many messages as possible sent by the mentioned member.
+Deletes as many messages as possible sent by the mentioned member
   >
   > * `>prune`.
-Delete as many messages from Shiro as possible.
+Delete as many messages from Shiro as possible

     Aliases: *purge*, *clear*
 * **\>warn \<mentions\> [reason]**
-  > Warns the mentioned members for an optional reason
+  > Warns the mentioned members for an optional reason.
+Max mentions: 10
 * **\>addrole \<role\> \<target\>**
   > Adds a role to the specified target(member or role).
 Role can be given by id, name, or role mention.
-Target can be a member id, member name, member mention, all, humans, bots, a role, role name or role id.
+Target can be a member id, member name, member mention, all, humans, bots, a role, role name or role id
 * **\>removerole \<role\> \<target\>**
   > Removes a role from the specified target.
 Details same as above
 * **\>warnlog \<add, remove, edit or member\>**